NOAA-CSL/MELODIES-MONET/docs/getting_started/installation.rst

 ------------------------------

 - Python 3.6+ (3.9 - 3.11 recommended)
-- ``pandas`` 1 (most of the system works with pandas 2 as well, but some CLI-only commands might fail.
-MONETIO also might have some routines that require pandas 1)
+- ``pandas`` 1 (most of the system works with pandas 2 as well, but some of the :doc:`/cli` commands for downloading observational datasets using MONETIO might fail)
 - ``pyyaml`` (to read control files)
 - ``monet``, which brings `many dependencies <https://monet-arl.readthedocs.io/en/stable/installing.html>`__
 - ``monetio``, which brings `a few dependencies <https://monetio.readthedocs.io/en/stable/installing.html>`__